waynespa/autocon3-ws-a3/lab2/README.md

      - `contents: read`
      - `packages: write`
    - Name it something like `GHCR Token`
+   - Copy the Token String and keep it safe for use in next step.

 3. In your forked repository:
    - Go to **Settings > Secrets and variables > Actions**